crim-ca/weaver/docs/source/configuration.rst

 will immediately be available from `Weaver`'s API without further request needed.

-For convenience, every reference URL in the configuration file can either refer to explicit process definition (i.e.: endpoint and query parameters that resolve to :ref:`DescribeProcess` response), or a group of processes under a common WPS server to iteratively register, using a :ref:`GetCapabilities` WPS endpoint.
+For convenience, every reference URL in the configuration file can either refer to explicit process definition (i.e.: endpoint and query parameters that resolve to :ref:`DescribeProcess <proc_op_describe>` response), or a group of processes under a common WPS server to iteratively register, using a :ref:`GetCapabilities <proc_op_getcap>` WPS endpoint.
 Please refer to `wps_processes.yml.example`_ for explicit format, keywords supported, and their resulting behaviour.

 .. note::
     Processes defined under ``processes`` section registered into `Weaver` will correspond to a local snapshot of